ErpNetDocs/tech/advanced/calculated-attributes/examples/execution-status-for-warehouse-orders.md

 20: EQUAL ATTRIB:#Status_NotStarted CONST:True
 30: IIF EXP:40 CONST:Completed EXP:50
 40: EQUAL ATTRIB:#Status_Fulfilled CONST:True
-50: IIF EXP:60 CONST:CompletedWithIssues CONST:InProgress
+50: IIF EXP:60 CONST:ClosedWithIssues CONST:InProgress
 60: GTE EXP:70 CONST:40
 70: CAST ATTRIB:State CONST:System.Int32
 ```
 ### Explanation

-- 10: If #Status_NotStarted is True → returns NotStarted.
-- 30: If not, and #Status_Fulfilled is True → returns Completed.
-- 50: Otherwise:
-  - If document State (as integer) >= 40 → returns CompletedWithIssues.
-  - Else → returns InProgress.
+- 20: Checks if the order has no fulfillments.
+- 40: Checks if all lines are fulfilled.
+- 60–70: Checks if the document state is greater than or equal to 40.
+- 10: Returns NotStarted, Completed, ClosedWithIssues or InProgress depending on the conditions above.

 ## Summary

+- #LineIsFulfilled determines whether a single line is fulfilled based on fulfillment documents and quantity comparison.
-- #Status_NotStarted checks whether the warehouse order has no fulfillments.
+- #Status_NotStarted checks if there are no fulfillments in the order.
-- #Status_Fulfilled ensures all lines in the order are fulfilled.
+- #Status_Fulfilled verifies whether all lines in the order are fulfilled.
-- ExecutionStatus combines both checks with the document state to give a readable, traceable lifecycle label for the order.
+- ExecutionStatus combines the above with the document state to provide a readable and traceable status for the order lifecycle.

-This attribute is intended for use in manager dashboards and WMS views to help warehouse supervisors track progress and identify issues quickly.